-- 6 Candidates who have not submitted the essays and virtual exhibition will not be allowed to submit the dissertation, as it is necessary to complete the essays to satisfy the course requirements. - 7 Candidates must achieve a Pass on the dissertation in order to satisfy the course requirements, regardless of marks are achieved on the other assessments. - 8 The marking scheme has the minimum pass levels for each level of award: 50% Pass; 60% Merit; 70% Distinction; 80% High Distinction. - 9 The final degree classification is calculated in the following proportions:
+- Candidates who have not submitted the essays and virtual exhibition will not be allowed to submit the dissertation, as it is necessary to complete the essays to satisfy the course requirements. - 7 Candidates must achieve a Pass on the dissertation in order to satisfy the course requirements, regardless of marks are achieved on the other assessments. - The marking scheme has the minimum pass levels for each level of award:

-9
+50% - Pass;

+65% - Merit;

+70% - Distinction.

+9 The final degree classification is calculated in the following proportions:
-Essay 1: 20%

-Essay 2: 20%

-Virtual Exhibition: 10%
+Essay 1: 20% Essay 2: 20% Virtual Exhibition: 10% Dissertation: 50%

-Dissertation: 50%

-Candidates who achieve an overall mark of 50% - 59% will be awarded a PASS.
-Candidates who achieve an overall mark of 60% - 69% will be awarded a MERIT.
-Candidates who achieve an overall mark of at least 70% - 80% will be awarded a DISTINCTION.
-Candidates who achieve an overall mark of at least 80% and above will be awarded a HIGH DISTINCTION.
+Candidates who achieve an overall mark of at least 50% will be awarded a PASS.

+Candidates who achieve an overall mark of at least 65% will be awarded a MERIT.
+Candidates who achieve an overall mark of at least 70% will be awarded a DISTINCTION.